 The auditor conducts independent and neutral reviews on City of Portland programs and policies.
 They serve to support an accountable government.

 FACT: In 1913, eligible voters in Portland— which excluded African Americans, Native peoples, first-generation Asian immigrants, people under 21 years of age and most women—reduced the size of City Council from 11 to the model we have today.
 Portland is the only major city in the United States that retains its commission form of government.

 Use your voice!
 Every Wednesday, the city holds council meetings in City Hall Chambers.
 These meetings are open to the public and include time for the public to share their thoughts.
-Read the council meeting agenda here and watch the council meetings here.
+Read the council meeting agendas here and watch council meetings here.

 Is there something that council is discussing that impacts you, your family, and your community?
 Here are two ways to share your thoughts:

 - Public testimony is a way to respond to an existing city issue being discussed during a council meeting.
 Sign up on the day of the council meeting for your two to three minutes in front of the microphone.
 Usually, there will be a sign-up sheet outside of council chambers.
 You can also email your testimony to email@example.com.